TinkeringGuild/LogQuest/README.md

 ## How to run

 At the moment there are no release binaries published.
+LogQuest is not ready for that yet.

+### Build dependencies

-You will need to have Rust, Tauri and NPM installed on your system to run LogQuest.
-Follow [the Tauri Prerequisites guide](https://tauri.app/v1/guides/getting-started/prerequisites) for instructions on how to set that up for your system.
+You will need to have Rust, Tauri and NPM installed on your system to build LogQuest.
+Follow the [Tauri Prerequisites Guide](https://tauri.app/v1/guides/getting-started/prerequisites) for instructions on how to set that up for your system.

-### Debian dependencies

-On a Debian system, you will probably need to install (at least) these dependencies:

-    sudo apt install librust-pangocairo-dev librust-atk-dev libjavascriptcoregtk-4.0-dev librust-gdk-pixbuf-dev librust-gdk-sys-dev libwebkit2gtk-4.0-dev
+LogQuest uses the cross-platform [tts](https://crates.io/crates/tts) crate for text-to-speech.

+Building on Linux requires having `speech-dispatcher` v0.11 installed.
+This should be available in your package manager.
+To build on Arch Linux, you simply need to `pacman -S speech-dispatcher`.
+If you prefer using Nix packages and have Nix setup properly to integrate with your C/C++ compiler environment variables, you can probably install the [speechd](https://search.nixos.org/packages?from=0&size=50&sort=relevance&type=packages&query=speech-dispatcher) Nix package.

+For building on Windows or macOS, you *might* need some first-party developer tools installed to build LogQuest using the platform-specific TTS engine.
+This is unconfirmed at the moment; if you resolve build problems on these systems, please open an Issue with what you learned so this README can be updated with the correct information.

-### Running the desktop app in development mode
+### Running the desktop app

-Once everything is installed, you simply run:
+Once everything is installed, you can simply run:

 ```
 cd LogQuest
 npm run tauri dev
 ```

+This builds the program in `debug` mode, launches the application, and automatically reloads/restarts the application when TypeScript or Rust files are changed.
+It is a very convenient development environment, so feel free to tinker!

+To build a `release` binary of LogQuest, you run `npm run tauri build`.

 # The Tinkering Guild